 The water radiates a Caribbean blue and runs so clear that, on still days, you can see the meandering path of a crawfish etched into the lake bottom some 20 feet down.
 Whether it’s urban legend or truth that National Geographic once named Torch Lake one of the world’s most beautiful lakes is beside the point; those who catch a glimpse believe it true.
 The name comes from an Ojibwe phrase meaning place of the torches, for the native practice of attracting fish by torchlight.

 Eat: Siren Hall in Elk Rapids is a favorite way to enjoy fresh local seafood, sleekly presented and supplemented by that flown in from the coasts (231.264.6062).
 Stay: Lovely hilltop views from The Torch Lake Bed and Breakfast.
 Kayaks provided or book the sandbar cruise (231.599.3400).

 The iconic sight of Hackney horses hauling a British-style coach, complete with tuxedoed driver in top hat, past this famed geranium-scented porch is one worthy of the bucket list.
 Photographer Anjanette Merriweather caught this panorama of the Straits of Mackinac from the storied Grand Hotel porch (reputed to be longest in the world), where the Edison phonograph was demonstrated and where four presidents and a who’s-who list of celebs have strolled.

-Eat: Even non-guests can take high tea on the porch with a $10 entry fee.
-Stay: Grand Hotel is a great splurge on a stay that includes its traditional multi-course dining (800.334.7263).
+Eat: Anyone can enjoy afternoon tea for $40 with a $10 entry fee for non-guests Stay: Grand Hotel is a great splurge on a stay that includes its traditional multi-course dining (800.334.7263).
 Or opt for Mackinaw City, where the Waterfront Inn offers a true bridge-view bargain (800.962.9832).